DhruvSharma19/NoteWave/README.md

-# Notewave - Your Notion-style Notes App
+# Notewave - Your Notes App

-Notewave is a feature-rich, Notion-style notes app built with modern technologies.
-With Real-time database, Notion-style editor, Light and Dark mode, Infinite children documents, and many more exciting features, Notewave is the perfect tool to help you organize your thoughts, tasks, and ideas.
+Notewave is a feature-rich notes app built with modern technologies.
+With Real-time database, feature rich editor, Light and Dark mode, Infinite children documents, and many more exciting features, Notewave is the perfect tool to help you organize your thoughts, tasks, and ideas.

 🧑‍💻 **Test User:** testUser@gmail.com
 🔐 **Password:** 12345678